 Most people fall into 2 groups - they either want a pool cover for winterization, or as a shield against debris.
 If you're looking for solar pool covers to heat up your pool then you'll want to read our favorite solar pool covers here.

 Of course a good pool cover will has environment benefits in addition to both problems, but some pool covers are better for one than the other.
 However, if you are looking for a cover to winterize your pool then always go for one that is specifically a winter pool cover.

 Answering "What is the best pool cover?" is not easy.
-There are a lot of different things to consider when purchasing the best one for you.
+There are a lot of different things to consider when purchasing the best one for your type of pool.
 To help give information, we wrote pool cover reviews for the top pool covers available on the market.

 EDITOR RATING: 4.8/5